miccheng/test-automation-workshop/docs/exercises/exercise12.md

     ![](../images/exercise12/js_e2e1.png)

-4. Click the **"Play"** button in the left gutter next to the test function to trigger this end to end test.
+4. Click the **"Play"** button in the left gutter next to the test function to trigger this end-to-end test.

     > **Note:** Make sure the **"Frontend App"** and **"Backend App"** are running before you run this test.